 - Most artists dream of getting “signed” by a record company, hoping this would help them to become successful or even rich.

 - Record companies will only sign you if you follow trends, and they will try to make you even more mass-compatible then.

 - About 80-90% of all artists who get signed fail, and never recover.

-- Even those few artists who manage to break even usually won’t get rich, as following trends will lead to a strategy focusing mostly on singles and chart success.
+- Even those few artists who manage to break even usually won’t get rich, as following trends will lead to a strategy focusing mostly on singles and on chart success.

-The claims and recommendations of A&R executives and so-called “music industry experts" will lead you into the wrong direction:
+The claims and recommendations of A&R executives and so-called “music industry experts" will lead you into the wrong direction.

 - “People don’t buy music anymore!” – This can’t be true, as there are still albums that sell millions or even break records.

 - “The album is dead!” – Can’t be true either, as the entire industry is still making most of its money with album sales.